-Our Visual Arts courses range from Drawing for Absolute Beginners, Basic Collage, Drawing at The Metropolitan Museum, Portrait Drawing and Introduction to Water-Based Media to Collaborative Drawing and Watercolor and the Figure.
+Our Visual Arts courses range from Drawing for Absolute Beginners, Basic Collage, Introduction to Watercolors, Acrylic Painting, Portraiture Drawing and Drawing at The Metropolitan Museum to and Color Theory.

-Basic Collage provides non-experienced students with tools and techniques to approach and explore the medium.
-Students learn about the basic elements of art: color, value, line, shape, pattern and texture.
+Basic Collage provides non-experienced students with techniques to approach and explore the medium.
+Students learn about the basic elements of art.

 The fundamentals of observational drawing are taught on-site at The Metropolitan Museum of Art. he class is suitable for absolute beginners, as well as those with previous drawing experience.

 Never taken a drawing class before?
 Feel rusty or simply lack confidence?
-This course - our most popular offering - is designed for you.
+This course is designed for you.
 Beginning with a simple contour, you will use line to discover a variety of shapes, from the still life to the figure.